MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy-1/deploy-clients/with-oms.md

 ## Configure devices for OMS Management
 <a name="config_devices"> </a>

-For each SRS device, follow the instructions found in[Connect Windows computers to the Log Analytics service in Azure](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-windows-agents).
+For each SRS device, follow the instructions found in [Connect Windows computers to the Log Analytics service in Azure](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-windows-agents).

 ## Configure OMS to collect device event logs
 <a name="config_devices"> </a>